-The Center for the Study of Science Fiction presents four awards for
+The KU Centers for the Study of Science Fiction present several awards for

 excellence in science fiction writing and scholarship.
 Click the links below for